 Throughout the research with people facing hunger and hardship, it was clear that many had the desire to lead healthier lives but were simply priced out of doing so.
-Many people described their
+Many people described their struggle to afford enough food and to access appropriate facilities or spaces where they could exercise safely.

 The experience of food insecurity, having to cut back on meals, buy unhealthy but cheaper alternatives or go without food altogether was common across people facing hunger and hardship.
 Many were forced to choose between cutting back on food or not eating at all, and other essentials.
-Poor diets, 34 food insecurity, 35 and going hungry 36 are consistently linked with worsening physical health outcomes with associated knock-on costs for public sector services.
+Poor diets, food insecurity and going hungry are consistently linked with worsening physical health outcomes with associated knockon costs for public sector services.

-Lacking a healthy diet is often not a lifestyle choice for people facing hunger and hardship or something that can be addressed through better education around cooking and nutrition.
-Previous studies have detailed the innovative ways that low-income families stretch budgets to try and ensure there is enough food.37 This includes choosing foods which are cheaper and more filling such as pasta / grains rather than more expensive (and less filling) fresh fruit and vegetables.38
+Lacking a healthy diet is often not a lifestyle choice for people facing hunger and hardship, or something that can be addressed through better education around cooking and nutrition.
+Previous studies have detailed the innovative ways that low-income families stretch budgets to try to ensure there is enough food.
+This includes choosing foods which are cheaper and more filling such as pasta / grains rather than more expensive (and less filling) fresh fruit and vegetables.